-Unless you live in the centre of a town or near a local train station, private transport is essential on the Costa del Sol.
-Although road communications have improved enormously in recent years, they haven’t kept up with demand.
-Since the mid-90’s, traffic density has doubled on the coast, yet the AP-7 toll motorway is the only new road in the area and experts now forecast the A-7 will reach saturation point within the next two or three years.
+Driving or private transport is essential on the Costa del Sol unless you live near a train station or town centre.
+Road communications have improved but haven’t kept up with demand.
+Traffic density has doubled since the mid-90s.
+The AP-7 toll motorway is the latest road in the area.
+Experts forecast that the A-7 will reach saturation point soon.

-Traffic bulletins are broadcast on the radio every hour by SER Malaga and Estepona, M-80 Malaga and Onda Cero Malaga and Marbella in Spanish.
-The national Traffic Department also provides information by phone at 900-123-505.
-Additionally, there are illuminated information panels located at intervals over the A-7 warning of accident and driving conditions – although the information often isn’t very useful, as you’re already stuck in the traffic jam when you read it.
+Traffic updates are aired hourly on major Spanish radio stations.
+The national Traffic Department also offers information via phone at 900-123-505.
+Additionally, illuminated panels are placed along the A-7, warning of accidents and driving conditions.
+However, the information is often not very helpful as you’re already stuck in traffic when you see it.

-The A-7 (Old N-340) or Autovia del Mediterraneo is the new name for the N-340, but although the signs on the road have changed, it’s likely to be years before residents stop calling it the N-340.
-Some stretches of the old N-340 are now officially known as N-340 such as from Fuengirola to Torremolinos via the coast, Marbella to Puerto Banus and Rincon de la Victoria to Nerja (N-340a).
+The A-7 (Old N-340) or Autovia del Mediterraneo is the new name for the N-340 road.
+Although the signs on the road have changed, it’s likely to be years before residents stop calling it the N-340.
+Some stretches of the old N-340 are now officially known as N-340; such as from Fuengirola to Torremolinos via the coast, Marbella to Puerto Banus and Rincon de la Victoria to Nerja (N-340a).

 The AP-7 Motorway – known as the Autopista del Mediterraneo and Autopista del Sol along the western side of the Costa del Sol – provides a good alternative to the A-7 if you’re travelling long distances.
 The motorway has three stretches within the Malaga province: